Rudy Lai

 1 updates

-Michael Carpenter uses AI and data science to support backend store operations across 2,300 stores.
+Michael Carpenter highlighted AI and data science applications to support backend store operations across over 2,300 stores.

 2021 Q3: no updates